notonthehighstreet/codingfun-data-engineering-tht/README.md

 You may use any frameworks or libraries to complete this task, excluding data analysis libraries like Pandas.
 Unit tests must be provided

+Let's imagine that you are working for a e-commerce company that delivers gifts from warehouse/stores to individuals.

+We have a table of raw/unprocessed data coming from our app that stores the information concerning a delivery.
+In this unprocessed table, a delivery is made of 4 steps:
+1. Order placed
+2. Driver accepted order
+3. Food is picked up at restaurant
+4. Food is delivered to customer

 **Dataset:**

 WITH order_data as (